ralf-r-r/workout_log/README.md

 # workout logger app
 This repository contains the workout logger app: a frontend implemented with React.js and a serverless backend for AWS.
+The app allows to add training session items that contain the basic informations about each training day and an image.
 The code is split into two folders: frontend contains the React.js frontend and backend contains the serverless backend.

 # Running the forntend on localhost